 These are cheaper cars that you can get at affordable rates without having to do a money heist to get them.
 For the average Nigerian whose salary is barely enough to sustain him or her, they often resort to cheap used cars than to buying the brand new cars which are always costly.

-There are several advantages or benefits that comes with used car dealership in Nigeria, they are listed below
+There are several advantages or benefits that come with a used car dealership in Nigeria, they are listed below.

 - It’s Easy

 Many people struggle to sell a vehicle privately.
 Selling a vehicle on your own requires time (most vehicles don’t sell overnight), effort (advertising the vehicle), money (local classifieds and Internet sites typically cost money), and a bit of vulnerability (interested parties may call your phone number at odd hours).
 Trading a used car at a dealership avoids all these inconveniences.
 Dealerships will make an offer for the vehicle on the spot and take it off your hands the same day.
 Some dealerships will make an offer to buy your vehicle even if you don’t purchase one of theirs.

 For one reason or another, some people trade vehicles in that they still owe money on.
 Regardless of whether the car is paid off or not, dealerships will take the trade.
 If a used car is not yet paid off, the dealership will contact the lender and pay off the balance.
 This is an attractive benefit.
 It allows you to get a new vehicle without first paying off your old one.

 Additionally, in these difficult economic times, some people are upside-down in their automobile loans.
 Dealerships will take these vehicles in on trade, too, and pay off the loan.
 Granted, any balance that exceeds their purchase offer will be added to the loan balance on the vehicle being purchased.
 For those looking to get out of an unfavorable loan, this could be a means to accomplish it.